Picovoice/porcupine/binding/rust/README.md

 pv_porcupine = { path = "/path/to/rust/binding" }
 ```

+## AccessKey

+Porcupine requires that you obtain a free `AccessKey` from the [Picovoice Console](https://picovoice.ai/console/).
+`AccessKeys` are your credentials for accessing Picovoice SDKs.
+Please keep your `AccessKeys` secret.

+1. Login or Signup for a Picovoice account on the [Picovoice Console](https://picovoice.ai/console/).
+2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create or use an exisiting `AccessKey`.
+3. `AccessKeys` can be viewed at any time be choosing the `Show AccessKey` button in the `AccessKey` tab.

 ## Usage

 To create an instance of the engine you first create a PorcupineBuilder instance with the configuration parameters for the wake word engine and then make a call to `.init()`: